 Hawknest Bay © Reinhard Link

 Caribbean colour touches every aspect of the islands, blending with the strong Danish influence in the towns.
 White sails glide effortlessly across the emerald waters; local craftsmen display their unique island art along cobblestone alleyways; tiled villa roofs provide a splash of red against the verdant hillside; busy markets supply the essentials for a delicious cuisine; and the sounds of folk songs and calypso bands fill the air.

-The Virgin Islands are among the most popular cruise ship destinations in the Caribbean and the port towns of Charlotte Amalie, Christiansted and Frederiksted are often swamped with newly arrived passengers in a frenzy of shopping and dining.
+The Virgin Islands are among the most popular cruise ship destinations in the Caribbean and the port towns of Charlotte Amalie, Christiansted, and Frederiksted are often swamped with newly arrived passengers in a frenzy of shopping and dining.
 The most popular beaches are seldom deserted, and the key reef areas are often a flurry of flippers and snorkels.

-Travel Guide powered by Word Travels, copyright © 2018 Globe Media Ltd. All rights reserved.
+Travel Guide powered by Word Travels, copyright © 2019 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.